DanielOhana8/AutoRide/README.md

 AutoRide is an autonomous rides ordering system system built with Java, JavaFX, and PostgreSQL.

+This is the Desktop version (JavaFX).
+For the modern Web version (Spring Boot + React), check out: [https://github.com/DanielOhana8/AutoRide---web.git]"

 ## Features
 - User registration and login
 - Find nearest available car